January 1, 2021

 - Evaluate and adjust your information security program in light of the results of the testing and monitoring.

-Yes.
-Repercussions for failing to comply with the GLBA could mean both reputational as well as monetary ramifications not only for the EDU but also for the individuals in charge of safeguarding customer information.
-As mentioned in the February 2020 ED electronic announcement, EDUs found to be non-compliant with the GLBA requirements will be referred to the FSA’s Postsecondary Institution Cybersecurity Team (Cybersecurity Team) where they “may temporarily or permanently disable the institution or servicer’s access to the [ED’s] information systems.”
+Yes, there can be both reputational and monetary ramifications for non-compliance with the GLBA.
+Those ramifications affect the EDU and the individuals (e.g., CISO, Security Analysts, Compliance Manager, etc.) in charge of safeguarding CUI and customer data from the Department FSA.
+As affirmed in the February 28, 2020 electronic announcement from FSA, EDUs found to be non-compliant with the GLBA requirements will be referred to the FSA’s Postsecondary Institution Cybersecurity Team where they “may temporarily or permanently disable the institution or servicer’s access to the Department’s information systems.”
 The Cybersecurity Team may also refer the EDU “to the Department’s Administrative Actions and Appeals Service Group for consideration of a fine or other appropriate administrative action by the Department.”
-Finally, the ED will also refer any audit findings to the FTC where they “will determine what action may be needed as a result of the GLBA audit finding.”
-And this doesn’t include the internal disciplinary action that could take place which could result in job loss and a tarnished reputation as an information security leader.
+And if that wasn’t enough, FSA will also refer any audit findings to the FTC where they “will determine what action may be needed as a result of the GLBA audit finding.”
+And this doesn’t include the internal disciplinary action that could take place within the EDU, which could result in job loss and a tarnished reputation as an information security or compliance professional.

 Although several websites on the internet mention specific FTC fines for GLBA violations, we couldn’t verify them.
-In fact, fines and penalties by the FTC can vary depending on a myriad of factors.
-Companies like Equifax and Paypal have both violated the GLBA (among other regulations) and have been penalized differently.
-And although the FTC has yet to penalize an EDU for GLBA violations, it doesn’t mean they can’t and won’t.
+Fines and penalties by the FTC can vary depending on a myriad of factors.
+Companies like Equifax and Paypal have violated the GLBA (among other regulations) and have been penalized differently.
+Although the FTC has yet to penalize an EDU for GLBA violations, one thing is for sure: it’s not a question about if they will penalize, but rather when they will penalize.

-First and foremost, you must have an understanding of how the law applies to your institution.
-Secondly, you should have a process to measure GLBA compliance, conduct a risk assessment, and document safeguards.
-You can leverage an automated solution such as Isora GRC to help you.
-Ultimately, your goal should be to align your institution with the requirements and maintain documentation of your progress for auditors to review.
+First and foremost, you must understand the requirements of the GLBA and how they affect your EDU.
+Secondly, you should devise (if you haven’t already) a trustworthy process that enables you to measure GLBA compliance, conduct a risk assessment, and document safeguards across the distinct covered units across your campus.
+Your process might involve spreadsheets, or you can opt to use a GRC Assessment Platform to help you save time and resources.
+Ultimately, your goals should align the individual campus units with the requirements as best as possible while maintaining documentation and evidence of your progress for auditors to review.

 The GLBA has technically always included EDUs.
-However, starting in 2015, several notices from ED were released informing EDUs of the law, its requirements, and their intent to perform an audit.
+However, beginning in 2015, several FSA notices were released informing EDUs of the law, its requirements, and their intent to perform an audit.

-In 2015 and 2016, ED released two “Dear Colleague” letters (GEN-15-18 and GEN-16-12) where they reminded IHEs of their GLBA requirements and their intention to enforce them through annual compliance audits.
-During this time, ED also included compliance with the GLBA Safeguards Rule as a component of the SAIG contract between ED and EDUs.
+In 2015 and 2016, FSA released two “Dear Colleague” letters (GEN-15-18 and GEN-16-12) where they reminded Title IV EDUs that the GLBA applies to them and their intention to enforce the GLBA Safeguards Rule through annual compliance audits.
+During this time, FSA also included compliance with the GLBA Safeguards Rule as a component of the SAIG contract between the Department and EDUs.

-Then in October 2019, the ED Office of Inspector General issued a “Dear CPA” letter (CPA-19-01).
-The letter amended the “Guide for Audits of Proprietary Schools and for Compliance Attestation Engagements of Third-Party Services Administering Title IV Programs” and explained the process for auditors to determine whether IHEs are meeting the GLBA compliance requirements.
+On October 30, 2019, the Department Office of Inspector General issued a “Dear CPA” letter (CPA-19-01).
+The letter amended the “Guide for Audits of Proprietary Schools and for Compliance Attestation Engagements of Third-Party Services Administering Title IV Programs” and explained the process for auditors to determine whether Title IV EDUs are meeting the GLBA compliance requirements.

-Finally, in February 2020, ED released an electronic announcement explaining the procedures for enforcing the cybersecurity requirements under the GLBA, the referral of the audit to the FTC, and the consequences for EDUs that fail to comply.
+On February 28, 2020, FSA released an electronic announcement titled, “Enforcement of Cybersecurity Requirements under the Gramm-Leach-Bliley Act,” explaining the procedures for enforcing the cybersecurity requirements under the GLBA, the referral of audit findings to the FTC, and the consequences for EDUs that fail to comply.
 Jarret Cummings, EDUCAUSE Senior Advisor for Policy and Government Relations, summarized the electronic announcement by saying, “If an institution gets an audit finding based on the Safeguards Rule federal single audit objective, the finding will be included in the audit report that FSA receives.
-FSA, in turn, will share the finding with the FTC as well as its internal Cybersecurity Team.
-If the Cybersecurity Team thinks the situation is particularly egregious, it may cut off access to FSA systems and refer the issue to FSA’s admin compliance unit for a fine or some other form of admin action.”
+In turn, FSA will share the finding with the FTC and its internal Cybersecurity Team.
+Suppose the Cybersecurity Team thinks the situation is particularly egregious.
+In that case, it may cut off access to FSA systems and refer the issue to FSA’s admin compliance unit for a fine or some other form of admin action.”

-In response to COVID-19, the Office of Management and Budget (OMB) released several memos providing short term relief.
-In the last memo (M-20-26), it extended the submission of the Single Audit up to six (6) months for audits with normal due dates from March 30, 2020, through June 30, 2020), and up to three (3) months for Audits with normal due dates from July 31, 2020, through September 30, 2020.
+In response to COVID-19, the Office of Management and Budget (OMB) released several memos providing short-term relief.
+In the last memo (M-20-26), it extended the submission of the Single Audit up to six (6) months for audits with expected due dates from March 30, 2020, through June 30, 2020), and up to three (3) months for Audits with expected due dates from July 31, 2020, through September 30, 2020.

 We sure can.
-We work with dozens of top universities in the United States to help them ace their compliance audits and safeguard their organization.
-Learn more about our surveying platform, Isora GRC, or email us at firstname.lastname@example.org.
+We work with dozens of EDUs to help them avoid audit findings, ace their GLBA audit, all while saving them valuable time and resources.
+Learn more about how our GRC Assessment Platform, Isora GRC, helps with GLBA Compliance, and reach out to us via email at firstname.lastname@example.org.

 The Department of Education Federal Student Aid Office (FSA) has announced its Campus Cybersecurity Program for Title IV Higher Education Insitutions